Klein, Texas: County, state, and federal representation

 Klein is now located within Harris County Precinct 3 after redistricting following the 2020 Census.
 As of October 28, 2021, Tom S. Ramsey is the Precinct 3 County Commissioner.

 The community is served by the Harris County Sheriff's Office District I Patrol, headquartered from the Cypresswood Substation at 6831 Cypresswood Drive.

 The Harris Health System (formerly Harris County Hospital District) designated the Acres Homes Health Center for the ZIP code 77379.
 The designated public hospital is Lyndon B. Johnson Hospital in northeast Houston.

-Dan Crenshaw is the U.S. representative for the 2nd congressional district serving Klein, Texas.
-State Representative Valoree Swanson represents the 150th legislative district.
+As of redistricting in 2023, Klein is split between two U.S. Congressional districts, the 2nd and the 38th.
+The community is located within the 7th Senate district and the 126th and the 150th House of Representatives districts in the Texas Legislature.
 The United States Postal Service operates the Klein Post Office at 7717 Louetta Road.

 Education

 The Klein community is primarily served by the Klein Independent School District.
 However a few minuscule portions of Klein are served by the Spring ISD and the Cypress-Fairbanks ISD.

 The Klein ISD area joined the North Harris Montgomery Community College District (now Lone Star College) in 1998.
 The Texas Legislature designated Klein ISD a part of the Lone Star College district.